unchainedshop/unchained/docs/source/getting-started/storefront-setup.md

 npm install
 ```

+The installation script downloads, installs and initialises all files and packages required to build and run the storefront web app.

 ## Step 2: Setup connection

 Before running the web app, you need to create an `.env` file in the root directory of _my-storefront-webapp_ and add the graphql API endpoint of your Unchained Engine instance to the settings.